spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/06-deploy-cluster.md

 ```

-List the Docker images to review the provider images created.
-By default, provider images for all the Palette-supported Kubernetes versions are created.
-You can identify the provider images by reviewing the image tag value you used in the  **.arg** file's `CUSTOM_TAG` variable.
+List the Docker images to review the created provider images.
+By default, provider images are created for all the Palette-supported Kubernetes versions.
+You can identify the provider images by the image tag value you used in the **.arg** file's `CUSTOM_TAG` variable.
 <br />

 ```shell